 Establishing remote entanglement is a central theme in quantum communication~\cite{Kimble2008,Yuan2010,Wehner2018}.
-So far, entangled photons have been distributed over long distances both in optical fiber~\cite{Inagaki2013} and in free space with the assistance of satellite~\cite{Yin2017}.
-Despite of these remarkable progresses, the distribution only succeeds with an extremely low probability due to severe transmission losses, and photons have to be detected to verify the survival after transmission.
-Thus the distribution of entangled photons is not scalable to longer distances or to multiple nodes~\cite{Yuan2010,Sangouard2011}.
+So far, entangled photons have been distributed over long distance both in optical fiber~\cite{Inagaki2013} and in free space with the assistance of satellite~\cite{Yin2017}.
+In spite of these remarkable progresses, the distribution only succeeds with an extremely low probability due to severe transmission losses, and that photons have to be detected to verify the survival after transmission.
+Thus the distribution of entangled photons is not scalable to longer distance or to multiple nodes~\cite{Yuan2010,Sangouard2011}.
 A very promising solution is to prepare separate atom-photon entanglement in two remote nodes, and distribute the photons to a intermediate node for interference~\cite{Duan2001,Simon2003}.
-Proper measurement of the photons will project the atoms into an remote entangled state.
+Proper measurement of the photons will project the atoms into a remote entangled state.
 Although the photons still undergo transmission losses, the success of remote atomic entanglement is heralded by the measurement of photons.
-Therefore, if the atomic states can be stored efficiently for a considerably long duration, multiple pairs of heralded atomic entanglement can be further connected efficiently to extend entanglement to longer distances or over multiple quantum nodes through entanglement swapping~\cite{Sangouard2011}, thus making the quantum internet based applications feasible~\cite{Gottesman2012,Komar2014,Wehner2018}
+Therefore, if the atomic states can be stored efficiently for a sufficient long duration, multiple pairs of heralded atomic entanglement can be further connected efficiently to extend entanglement to longer distance or over multiple quantum nodes through entanglement swapping~\cite{Sangouard2011}, thus making the quantum internet based applications feasible~\cite{Gottesman2012,Komar2014,Wehner2018}